 Southern Connecticut State University Joins Leaders in U.S. Economy on Climate Declaration

-Southern Connecticut State University has joined over 1,200 governors, mayors, businesses,
+Southern Connecticut State University has joined a growing coalition of over 1,200

 SCSU President Joe Bertolino said, "We formalized our pledge for climate action at SCSU back in 2007 when we signed the American College and University Presidents Climate Commitment.
 We renewed our Climate Leadership Commitment in 2015, and added climate resilience planning to carbon mitigation.
 SCSU will continue to aggressively pursue carbon reduction, as we have for the last decade, because saving energy, reducing waste, and seeking clean renewable energy sources is financially sound, environmentally beneficial, and a critical pathway for improving community health and well being locally, regionally, and globally.”